 Types of Internal Threats

-Internal threats are particularly dangerous because they come from trusted individuals within the organization.
+Internal or insider threats are particularly dangerous because they come from trusted individuals within the organization.
 These threats are often harder to detect and can be more damaging due to the insider’s legitimate access to sensitive information.
 Below are the most common types of internal threats.

 Phishing